AsithaLKonara/Asitha-L-Konara-Portfolio/README.md

 ## Content Management

-Structured content for projects, case studies, services, testimonials, and articles lives in `src/lib/content.ts`.

-- Add new projects to `projectSummaries` and `projectCaseStudies`.
-- Extend testimonials, services, or articles by appending to their exported arrays.
-- Navigation links are driven by the `navLinks` export used in the global header.
+Structured content now lives in the database.
+Seed data is located at `prisma/seed-data.ts`, and an authenticated admin dashboard at `/admin` lets you create, edit, and delete entries for projects, articles, services, and testimonials.

+- Run `npm run prisma:migrate` and `npm run prisma:generate` to stay in sync with schema changes.
+- Use `ADMIN_EMAIL`, `ADMIN_PASSWORD`, and `JWT_SECRET` environment variables to control dashboard access.

 ## Testing & Quality